2017-2018 Club List

 A Cappella Club

+Do you like Penatonix?
 Do you enjoy singing without instrumental accompaniment?
-Come sing with us and share the joy of music.
-All students are welcome, so please join us!
+Audition with us, Somerville High School’s own A Cappella Group, and share the joy of music.

 The Anime Club is for all students who enjoy watching and discussing one of the greatest genres of entertainment known to humankind (seriously, there's something for everyone).
 Regardless of whether you already like anime or have never heard of it, come join your fellow classmates as they share their favorite titles and discover new shows.